Panshul-Jindal/Scribbler-Hackaton/README.md

         Click the microphone button to start voice recognition
       </li>
       <li>
-        Use voice commands like "Open Wikipedia", "What's the time?" and "Play Believer"
+        Use voice commands like "Jarvis, Open Wikipedia", "Jarvis, What's the time?" and "Jarvis, Play Believer". </br>
+        Remember to use "Jarvis" before any command you give!
       </li>
       <li>
         Click the Capture button to start the video stream.